rust-bitcoin/rust-bitcoin/README.md

 Supports (or should support)

-* De/serialization of Bitcoin protocol network messages
+* De/serialization of Dash protocol network messages
 * De/serialization of blocks and transactions
 * Script de/serialization
 * Private keys and address creation, de/serialization and validation (including full BIP32 support)